Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Components/ETCD.md

 # ETCD

 ## Overview
 ETCD is a distributed key-value store that stores the cluster state.
 It replicates data across all its instances, ensuring data availability even if one instance crashes.
-It is crucial for Kubernetes as it stores all cluster configuration data.

 ### Key Features
 - **Document Format**: Stores information in a document format where changes to one document do not affect other similar documents.
-- **Cluster State Storage**: Every change made to a node is updated in the ETCD server, and Kubernetes considers a change successful once it is updated in ETCD.
+- **Cluster State Storage**: Every change made to a node is updated in the ETCD server

 ## Setup and Configuration

 ### Manual Setup
 - **Download and Run**: The ETCD binary needs to be downloaded manually and run as a service on the master node.
-- **Default Port**: By default, it listens on port 2379.
+- **Default Port**: listens on port 2379.
 - **KubeAdmin Setup**: When setting up the cluster using KubeAdmin, ETCD is automatically deployed as a static pod on the master node in the `kube-system` namespace.

 ### ETCDCTL Utility
 - **Usage**: `etcdctl` is the default command-line utility that comes with the binary itself.
-- **Commands**:
-  - `etcdctl set key1 value1` - Store information as key-value.
-  - `etcdctl get key1` - Retrieve information of the key-value.

 ### High Availability
 - **Multiple Master Nodes**: In a cluster with multiple master nodes, the ETCD service runs on each master node and communicates on port 2380.
-- **Configuration**: The initial configuration needs to ensure master nodes communicate with each other.

 ## ETCD Versions